LeviBuckwalter/R34-Tools/README.md

 ## See Html File
 file.html

-paste this into console: python3 -m http.server
-Then go to localhost:####/gitignore/ in your browser
+paste this into console: python3 -m http.server --cgi Then go to localhost:####/testing/ in your browser (usually http://localhost:8000/testing/)